Bracket creep is a situation in Australia where inflation and wage increases push more and more people into higher tax brackets.

 Alternatively, governments can periodically adjust the tax rates, without changing the tax brackets.
 This still creates an outcome where people pay a fair portion of their income in taxes, without the hidden burden of bracket creep.

 The Australian Government occasionally recognises the need to address bracket creep.
-In their 2021-2022 Budget, they announced changes to the tax brackets to provide relief for taxpayers.
-The income threshold for the 32.5% tax bracket was increased, allowing individuals to earn more before moving into a higher tax bracket.
-This adjustment aimed to alleviate the impact of bracket creep and ensure that individuals can keep more of their hard-earned money.
+In their latest Budget, they announced changes to the tax brackets to provide relief for taxpayers.
+The income thresholds for most tax brackets were amended, allowing individuals to earn more before moving into a higher tax bracket.
+This adjustment aimed to alleviate the impact of bracket creep and ensure that individuals can keep more of their hard-earned money each pay.

 Conclusion: Where is bracket creep heading?